-In June 2016, the FASB issued ASU 2016-13, Measurement of Credit Losses on Financial Instruments, as amended.
-ASU 2016-13 will change the impairment model and how entities measure credit losses for most financial assets.
+In June 2016, the Financial Accounting Standards Board issued Accounting Standards Update ("ASU") 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, as amended.
+ASU 2016-13 will change the impairment model and how entities measure credit losses for most financial assets, including receivables and long-term financings.
 The standard requires entities to use the new expected credit loss impairment model which will replace the incurred loss model used today.
 The ASU is effective for annual reporting periods beginning after December 15, 2022.
-The Fund does not anticipate the adoption of the standard will have a material impact on its operations or financial position subsequent to adoption.
+The Fund does not anticipate the adoption of the standard will have a material impact on its operations or financial position upon adoption.